dor6/react-singular-component/README.md

 # SingularComponent
-move your react component around the dom
+Move your react component around the dom

 ![alt text](https://image.ibb.co/jJ5Non/example.gif)

+Transition from one component to another component seamlessly.
+Use this for better user exprience, helping them understand its the same component.
-animates your components movement around the dom just give your wrap ypur component with the SingularComponent and give it a singularKey and a singularPriority
+Just wrap your components with the SingularComponent, give them the same singularKey, and a singularPriority to choose which one of them to show(it will take the lower).

+### How is it different from react-overdrive
+react-overdrive wait for you to unmount your component and mount your component.
+Hoping that you will unmount it exactly the same time.
+Things can get complicated when you have more than 2 components at the same page, or if you can't time the unmounting at the same time.
+SingularComponent will mount and unmount it for you, according to the singularPriority, it gives you more control and makes the behaviour clearer.

 ## Install